 What do I need to know?

-Search below using the surname and given name/s of the deceased to find a Will and Probate record.
+Search below using the surname and given name/s of the deceased to find a Will and Probate or Administration file.

-- Before 1994, Wills and Probate records were two different documents.
+• Before 1994, Wills were not placed on the Probate file, and you need to order the Will and the Probate file.
 You will often see more than one result relating to the person you are looking for.

 How do I search?